vastec/ember-unused-components/README.md

 #### Forcing POD with the custom directory

-Your app should be configured to have `podModulePrefix` property in `config/environment.js` if you are using POD but if it somehow doesn't work you can specify it through `--pod-dir` (alias: `-pd`).
+Your app should be configured to have `podModulePrefix` property in `config/environment.js` if you are using POD but if it somehow doesn't work you can specify it through `--pods-dir` (alias: `-pd`).
 Like this:

 ```
-ember unused:components --pods --pod-dir="modules/components-repository"
+ember unused:components --pods --pods-dir="modules/components-repository"
 ```

 Configuration